disruptive-technologies/python-docs/docs/client/examples.rst

 Environment Variables
 ---------------------
-If you do not wish to edit the example code, certain environment variables must be set.

 All examples authenticate using :ref:`Service Account credentials <service_account_auth>`.
-Therefore, the following environment variables must be set for your shell.
+These can be provided to the package by either editing the example code directly, or setting the appropriate environment variables.

 .. code-block:: bash